cap-js/docs/cds/compiler-hdbcds-to-hdbtable.md

 {{ $frontmatter.synopsis }}

 ::: info
-Not relevant for SAP HANA Cloud.
+If you are using SAP HANA Cloud, you don't have to do anything, as there is no HANA CDS on SAP HANA Cloud.
 :::

 With @sap/cds-compiler@5 and @sap/cds@8, we have deprecated the deploy format `hdbcds` for SAP HANA,